 - In the event of a translator unable to finish the translation, applicants can obtain an affidavit from the translator who managed to complete the translation.

-This program is aimed at immigrants with various skill sets and skill levels.
+The Provincial Nomination Program (PNP) is aimed at immigrants with various skill sets and skill levels.
 If you have what it takes to live and work in Canada, then this program is for you.
 The PNP is a province specific program, which means that foreign workers are selected based on the shortage of skills within the Canadian province.

 With the right skills and experience for the job, you can be a successful nominee under PNP.
 Below we highlight the two methods in which you can apply for the PNP under Express Entry.